AbdelrahmanZayed/AbdelrahmanZayed.github.io/fun.md

 <img src="figures/cello.jpg" width="400">

 More recently, I randomly bumped into someone in the metro carrying a cello, which made me curious to ask her where to learn.
-I learned that she had just finished her Ph.D. in music and now teaches cello, and she eventually became my cello teacher (her name is Jessica Korotkin, highly recommended).
+I got to know that she had just finished her Ph.D. in music and now teaches cello, and she eventually became my cello teacher (her name is Jessica Korotkin, highly recommended).

 <img src="figures/kickboxing.jpg" width="400">